AdobeDocs/campaign-standard.sv-SE/help/sending/using/monitor-deliverability.md

 ## Få aviseringar {#receiving-alerts}

-Funktionen är ett **[!UICONTROL Delivery alerting]** varningssystem som gör att en grupp användare automatiskt kan ta emot meddelanden som innehåller information om hur leveranserna utförs.
+The **[!UICONTROL Delivery alerting]** feature is an alert management system that enables a group of users to automatically receive notifications containing information on the execution of their deliveries.

 Mer information finns i [Få aviseringar när fel inträffar](../../sending/using/receiving-alerts-when-failures-happen.md).